madrobby/zepto/README.md

 * Small bug fixes can go in right away.
 * Always, always, always update the tests.
 All tests must pass.
 * Write concise code.
+* Adhere to the Zepto coding style rules (see below)
 * Don't add more than one feature or bug fix per pull request.
 * Run `rake whitespace` to clean up whitespace in code & tests
 * Use Github's pull request system to submit patches